 Final thoughts: Needless to say, plastic injection molding has received huge popularity and wide acceptance for a good reason.
 The aforementioned points point out to the multiple benefits that the technology offers.

 It is hence one of the best alternatives to produce plastic parts that are precise, produced at a fast pace, offer design and material flexibility and is cost-efficient too!
 Plastic injection molding is one of the most versatile techniques that is available within the modern plastic manufacturing processes.

 The world of plastics is growing.
 While the possibilities of using this versatile material are endless, the environmental concerns too are significant.
 The issues of plastic waste accumulation and destruction of various land and marine habitats have raised some important questions in the global ecological communities.

-The need to shift towards more environment friendly technology is hence evident.
+The need to shift towards more environmentally friendly technology is hence evident.

-The process of plastic injection molding is not just superior in terms of efficiency, simplicity and reliability but is significantly environment friendly.
+The process of plastic injection molding is not just superior in terms of efficiency, simplicity, and reliability but is significantly environment-friendly.
 Since the overall scrap plastic produced during the manufacturing process is highly reduced, the overall waste production is less.
-Additionally, the possibilities of re-using the minimal scraps produced is a great advantage to the environment.
+Additionally, the possibility of re-using the minimal scraps produced is a great advantage to the environment.